 Historically, federal regulations excluded home-care workers from the minimum wage and overtime protections mandated by the Fair Labor Standards Act (FLSA).
 However, in 2013, the Department of Labor promulgated a rule (that took effect in 2015) that covers most home-care workers under the FLSA’s minimum wage and overtime provisions.
 This was an essential step in recognizing the value of these workers in helping older adults and people with disabilities to continue living independently in their own homes.

 Broadening the scope of clinical responsibilities may help attract and retain direct-care workers.
-Finding ways for all professionals to provide services to the full extent of their current training, experience, and skills could go a long way toward addressing access-to-care issues caused by personnel shortages (see also Health Care Workforce).
+Finding ways for all professionals to provide services to the full extent of their current training, experience, and skills could go a long way toward addressing access-to-care issues caused by personnel shortages (see also Health for information on scope of practice).

 Registries and criminal background checks: A comprehensive background check system would review entries in all pertinent registries (e.g., sex offenders, state criminal databases) and the Federal Bureau of Investigation’s national repository of criminal history records.